cstrawberry/predictive-universe/docs/paper/appendices/appendix_i_scaled_gravity.md

 \rho_{\mathrm{DM,eff}}(R)=\varepsilon_G(R)\,\rho_b(R).
 \tag{I.6}
 $$
 Equation (I.6) shows that the scale-dependent Newton constant $G(R)$ is formally equivalent to the presence of an effective dark-matter density $\rho_{\mathrm{DM,eff}}(R)$ that is directly proportional to the baryonic density $\rho_b(R)$ and whose proportionality factor $\varepsilon_G(R)$ increases with scale according to Equation (I.5).
 This mechanism naturally produces a dark-matter phenomenology that tracks baryons, a key empirical observation in galaxy dynamics (e.g., the Radial Acceleration Relation).
+By reproducing this baryon-tracking behavior from first principles, the framework's result captures the central phenomenological success of modified gravity frameworks like MOND [Milgrom 1983].
 While the existence of such a scale dependence is motivated by the framework's principles, the specific transition scale $L_0$ in Equation (I.4) is currently treated as a phenomenological parameter constrained by observation; its derivation from underlying MPU network properties remains a subject for future work.

 In far-from-equilibrium situations (like galaxy cluster mergers), the scale dependence might not be instantaneous or might involve transient effects related to the dynamics of complexity adaptation, potentially introducing a transient stress component $\rho_\Pi(R,t)$:
 $$